numerous-com/numerous-apps/docs/README.md

 ## How It Works

-The **Numerous Apps** framework is built on FastAPI and uses Uvicorn to serve the app.
+The **Numerous Apps** framework is built on FastAPI and uses uvicorn to serve the app.

 When the browser requests the root URL, the server serves the HTML content by inserting a `div` with each widget's corresponding key as the ID into the HTML template using Jinja2.